alexge233/relearn/README.md

 __note__ I haven't tested with a Windows platform!

+__note__ If you need serialization, current `master` branch has a flag `USING_BOOST_SERIALIZATION`, which when set to `ON` will enable boost serialization, provided that your states and actions (template parameters `state_trait` and `action_trait` are indeed serializable).
+In this case, you need to use CMake's `find_package` to properly find, include and link against `boost_serialization`.

 # Building

 There is nothing to build!
 This is a header-only library, you only need to use the **relearn.hpp** header.
-However, you may compile the examples (currently only `gridworld` will build) in order to see how the library is implemented.
+However, you may compile the examples in order to see how the library is implemented.

 To do that, simply: